Many-body localization regime for cavity induced long-range interacting models: Disorder-free models

 \section{Disorder-free models}

 Consider now the second, already announced in Sec.~\ref{model} choice of $h_i$ in $H_r$ which becomes a smooth function of the site index.
 To be specific consider first $h_i=Fi$ where $F$ is a constant tilt of the lattice realized, e.g., \cite{Scherg21} by the Zeeman effect.
-Without the optical cavity the model \eqref{mod} reveals the so called Stark many-body localization (SMBL) which has been intensively studied since its discovery for spinless fermions \cite{vanNieuwenburg19,Schulz19} as well as for bosons \cite{Taylor20,Yao20b,Yao21}, the experimental verification came with spinful fermions in optical lattice \cite{Scherg21} as well as in quantum simulators \cite{Guardado20,Guo20,Morong21}.
+Without the optical cavity the model \eqref{eq:mod} reveals the so called Stark many-body localization (SMBL) which has been intensively studied since its discovery for spinless fermions \cite{vanNieuwenburg19,Schulz19} as well as for bosons \cite{Taylor20,Yao20b,Yao21}, the experimental verification came with spinful fermions in optical lattice \cite{Scherg21} as well as in quantum simulators \cite{Guardado20,Guo20,Morong21}.
 It has been also studied for open systems \cite{Wu19}.
 Here we briefly consider whether the presence of the long-range cavity induced interactions affects SMBL.

 For the Heisenberg spin chain the transition to SMBL is observed in dynamical studies for $F$ of the order of unity.
-Here we consider larger values of $F$ and show that the short time dynamics is characterized by the time scale inversely proportional to $F^2$, c.f.
-Fig.~\ref{figU1f}, in a similar manner to that observed for short-range Hamiltonians \cite{Yao21} and explained there by a pair tunneling mechanism that preserves the approximate global dipole moment, ${\cal D} = \sum_i i f^\dagger_if_i$.
-Such a second order process corresponds to a tunneling of one particle by one site to the left while the other by one site to the right and is given by an effective tunneling rate $\tilde J = 2VJ^2/F^2$ \cite{Yao21} (for a detailed discussion of processes occurring at large $F$ values see \cite{Taylor20}).
+Here we consider larger values of $F$ and show that the short time dynamics is characterized by the time scale inversely proportional to $F^2$, c.f., Fig.~\ref{figU1f}, in a similar manner to that observed for short-range Hamiltonians \cite{Yao21} and explained there by a pair tunneling mechanism that preserves the approximate global dipole moment, ${\cal D} = \sum_i (i-i_0) f^\dagger_if_i$. {Note that, for convenience, we evaluate the dipole moment with respect to the center of the system, where $i_0$ is half-integer for even number of sites considered.} {The dipole moment preserving} second order process corresponds to a tunneling of one particle by one site to the left while the other by one site to the right and is given by an effective tunneling rate $\tilde J = 2VJ^2/F^2$ {in the absence of all-to-all interactions} \cite{Yao21} (for a detailed discussion of processes occurring at large $F$ values see \cite{Taylor20}). {The presence of all-to-all interactions affects slightly this picture.
+The second order pair tunneling process has now contributions with slightly different energies:

+where $k_1$ and $k_2$ are small positive or negative integers giving the energy difference due to all-to-all interactions for the corresponding single particle jump.
+Since $U_1/L\ll V$ the additional terms proportional to $k_i$ may be to a large extent neglected -- see, however, below.}